saisurya123658/bluestocks-ipo/README.md

 🧑‍💻 API Documentation
 Once the backend server is running, you can explore all APIs using:
 Postman, or
 Visit http://localhost:8001/api

 ☁️ MongoDB Atlas Setup (Optional for Cloud Database) If you don’t have MongoDB installed locally, follow these quick steps:
 Go to MongoDB Atlas.
 Sign up or log in.
 Create a new Cluster (Free Tier works fine).
 Click on Database Access → Add a new user with a strong password.
 Go to Network Access → Allow access from all IPs (0.0.0.0/0).

-Get your Connection String (URI) and replace it in .env:
+Get your Connection String (URI) and replace it in .env: ini

-ini
 Copy code
 MONGO_URI=mongodb+srv://<username>:<password>@cluster.mongodb.net/bluestock

 🧑‍🤝‍🧑 Contributors
-Karan Singh — Email (Team Lead & Backend SDE)
+saisurya — (Team Lead & Backend SDE)

 📜 License
 This project is licensed under the Bluestock Fintech License.